hangyan/docker-ws-client/README.md

 to execute in that container

 ## Notes
-1. The server will first send back the command you send ,then the result,the last line is the bash promt.
+1. The server will write send back the command you send ,then the result,the last line is the bash promt.
 2. The commands that has stream output may interfere with the later command's output,like `top`,`ping`,so you need to restart the container after you execute these commands.